 DUNEDIN CITY COUNCIL

 The Dunedin City Council is iD Dunedin Fashion Week’s premier funder.
-Every year it makes a significant financial contribution in support of the event and continues to help the event grow.
+Every year, the council makes a significant financial contribution in support of the event and continues to help iD Dunedin grow.

 Our partner and principal sponsor for the iD International Emerging Designer Awards, Otago Polytechnic offers a complete range of world-class fashion courses that produce graduates who lead the way in the industry – starting new labels or securing jobs in top fashion houses here and overseas.